Sajanjames12/Sajanjames12/README.md

 - 👋 Hi, I’m Sajan James, @Sajanjames12
 - 👀 I’m on my path to become a fullstack developer
-- 🌱 I’m currently learning the odin project
+- 🌱 I’m currently learning ios development
-- 💞️ I’m looking for an internship in web development.
+- 💞️ I’m looking for a junior role in app development
 - 📫 You can reach me at Sajanjames12@icloud.com

 <!---